Alain Wicki

-Alain Wicki (*6.
-July 1962) is a Swiss skeleton racer who competed from the 1980s to the early first decade of the 21st century.
+Alain Wicki (born 6 July 1962) is a Swiss skeleton racer who competed from the 1980s to the early first decade of the 21st century.
 He won a complete set of medals in the men's event at the FIBT World Championships with a gold in 1989, a silver in 1998, and a bronze in 1982.

 Wicki won the overall men's Skeleton World Cup title in 1988-9.
 Before his career in skeleton racing, he played several years in the Swiss basketball team as teenager, but never broke through.